Mac user reports on 802.11n adapters, Bases/Routers

 Another recent report from a MacBook Pro owner that upgraded the wireless card that noted disappointing 2.4GHz/mixed mode performance:

-"Thanks for the DIY on how to upgrade the wireless N on the 2006 MacBook pro, which I have.
+(added 11/12/2008) "Thanks for the DIY on how to upgrade the wireless N on the 2006 MacBook pro, which I have.
 Unfortunately I am not getting the speed and reception boost I was expecting.

 I currently have a new airport extreme base station running N mixed mode at 2.4ghz as I still have a lot of other devices with G. I also have a Santa rosa macbook and it is extremely fast.
 However I can't say the same for my pro after upgrading.
 It is actually worst than the original wireless card.
+The reception bars would fluctuate a great deal and it is very inconsistent.
+I am currently running with leopard on a core duo MacBook pro and even tried using the enabler software but with no luck.
+(Leopard doesn't need the original Apple 802.11n enabler (as mentioned on the DIY page here it was for OS X Tiger only).)

 (Can you test to see if 5GHz N only mode improves things? (just as a temporary test.)
 Before the card upgrade were you also using the Airport N base? (or was that added recently as well as the N card upgrade.
 And Airport base firmware up to date?)
 I asked if there were any issues with the antenna connections.
 (Tried changing channels, relocating base, etc. to see if that helps with 2.4GHz mode?)
 Are you running 10.5.5 with all updates (there was an Airport extreme 2008-004 update in late oct.
 2008 also.)

-I see a big (major) difference in N only/5GHz mode with an Al iMac and AppleTV vs 2.4GHz mixed mode - much better speeds and less interference (2.4GHz is really cluttered in comparison) and with non-N clients on the network performance really suffers in comparison to N only mode.
+I see a big (major) difference in N only/5GHz mode with an Al iMac and AppleTV vs 2.4GHz mixed mode - much better speeds and less interference (2.4GHz is really cluttered in comparison) and with non-N clients on the network performance really suffers in comparison to N only mode.)

 Thanks for the reply!